Top Tips for Automating Your Content Marketing

 Leverage your automation to target these gated leads with an email nurturing campaign.
-Once you establish triggers in your automation workflow, the drip campaign sends the appropriate behavioral emails to subscribers.
+Once you establish triggers in your automation workflow, the drip campaign sends the appropriate behavioural emails to subscribers.

 #3 Use Custom Forms to Grow Your Email List

 To begin automating your content marketing, your content needs an audience.
 A robust email list is your personal community that’s ready to read, share, and convert based upon what you deliver.

 According to Monetate via CampaignMonitor, email marketing drives more conversions than any other marketing channel.
 To increase your conversions, create multiple ways for prospects to sign up for your list.

 Marketing automation platforms include a variety of custom form builders and pop-up templates to make this easy.
 Choose the perfectly actionable CTA button color, shape, and text for your brand to drive conversions.

 Once the prospect signs up, their information is added to your designated list in the database.
 Autocomplete forms are ideal for reducing friction at signup and increasing conversions.

 You can also add subscribe buttons to your homepage instead of using just pop-ups.
 These buttons can sit anywhere on your site, and work especially well when served after blog posts.
 Keep these basic, as we see in the example above.
 Complicated form-fills create a friction that reduces conversions and diminishes the customer experience.